SilverPhoenix99/trinkets/doc/class/init.md

   * `kw` : if arguments are to be set as keyword arguments
     * defaults to `false`

-The same options can be used per individual argument
+The same options can be used per individual argument.

 # Examples